evilmartians/lefthook/docs/configuration.md

 - You have a GUI program that runs git hooks (e.g., VSCode)
 - You reference executables that are accessible only from a tweaked $PATH environment variable (e.g., when using rbenv or nvm)
-- Or even if your GUI programm cannot locate the `lefthook` executable :scream:
+- Or even if your GUI program cannot locate the `lefthook` executable :scream:
 - Or if you want to use ENV variables that control the executables behavior in `lefthook.yml`

 ```bash